theDataSurgeon/alx-low_level_programming/0x09-static_libraries/README.md

+This READMe is on static libs
-This readme will be updated soon
+The README will be updated to
+acceptable levels soon...